-Low sex drive is affected by many physical, psychological, and social factors.
-Emotional and physical health, as well as life experiences, personal or religious beliefs, socialization, perimenopause, menopause and current partnership can all play a role in shaping a woman’s libido.
+Female sexual dysfunction is affected by many physical, psychological, and social factors.
+Emotional, physical, and mental health, as well as life experiences, personal or religious beliefs, socialization, perimenopause, menopause, and current partnership, can all play a role in shaping a woman’s sex drive.

-Although many women continue to have and enjoy sexual intercourse in menopause, others find that sex begins to feel like a chore.
-And while many women and their partners can still enjoy a sense of intimacy without sexual intercourse, other couples struggle to cope with these changes.
+Although many women continue to have and enjoy sexual intercourse in menopause, others find that sex begins to feel like a chore with such low libido.
+And while many women and their partners can still enjoy a sense of intimacy without sexual intercourse, other couples struggle to cope with these changes, causing relationship issues.

 Some common conflicts that my patients experience that can lead to less interest in sex are:

 - Lack of intimate connection with their partner